synesthesiam/voice2json/docs/about.md

 ### The Road to voice2json

-Rhasspy v2 represented a significant leap forward from v1, but there was still much to do.
+Rhasspy v2 represented a significant leap forward from v1, but there was still much to do. `voice2json` represents a distillation of Rhasspy, taking the [core operations](commands.md) out and making them usable as traditional Linux command-line tools.
+In the future, Rhasspy will be based on `voice2json`, focusing more on the voice assistant/integration aspects of IoT.

-TODO